visgl/loaders.gl/docs/upgrade-guide.md

 **Polyfills**

-If you were relying on `@loaders.gl/polyfills` module to install a global `fetch()` function under Node.js that supported fetching from local files:
+If you were relying on `@loaders.gl/polyfills` module to install a global `fetch()` function under Node.js that supported fetching from local files. loaders.gl v4 uses the built-in fetch in Node.js v18+ (which doesn't support fetching from local files), so fetch from local files, you now need to use `fetchFile()` instead.
-- You no longer need to import the `@loaders.gl/polyfills` module to get access to the global `fetch()`function
-- To fetch from local files, you now need to use `fetchFile()` instead.

 ```typescript
 import {fetchFile} from '@loaders.gl/core';